-To send flowers in memory of Edith Winifred MacDonald - Malinski (Hill), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Edith Winifred MacDonald - Malinski (Hill), please visit our Heartfelt Sympathies Store.

 It is with saddened hearts the family of Edith Winifred MacDonald - Malinski of Melfort, Saskatchewan announce her passing on January 22, 2020 at the age of 86.

 Her farewell was sudden and peaceful at her own home.

 Winnie was born December 16, 1933 at the family farm east of Pleasantdale, Saskatchewan, one of seven children born to Edith and Alfred Hill.
 She attended school in the Leviathan district.
 Winnie took her ﬁrst job in Melfort at the National Cafe, where she met Wellesley MacDonald.
 They went on to raise eight children, John, David, Fredrick, Douglas, Carolyn, Bryan, Joanne and Janet on the family farm in the Willowdale district.
 She sewed and knit most of the cloths for all her brood.
 Winnie drove the red panel van as school bus to the Willowdale country school for many years, until dad rolled it driving without lights on a bright moonlit night.
 I guess it wasn’t bright enough.
 She was a member of the Willowdale Willing Workers for ever.
 We have fond memories of spring ice cream socials and fall suppers they put on at the country school.

 As many did, she worked tirelessly gardening, cooking, canning and cleaning for the family and a bunkhouse of hired men.
 Also our aunt Dr. Reid whom ran her chiropractic practice at the farm, created a lot of traﬃc and extra duties.
 All without running water in those years.
 Tea was always served to the many visitors.